Movember – whatever you grow will save a bro!

 There is plenty of help from the brightest minds in healthcare, such as ManHealth in the UK, a voluntary sector organisation.
 It offers free peer support groups and a WebChat and Connect service for men with depression and other mental health conditions.
 In 2020 ManHealth supported over 3500 men and provided over 7000 hours of free peer support.
 The organisation offers training for businesses, schools and colleges on health inequalities affecting men and boys.
 It also campaigns to raise awareness about men’s health issues.
 MensGroup is an American-based team of counsellors, therapists, coaches, first responders and contributing members.
 They have vetted role models who are well trained.
 The group want to help men find conversations and friendships to assist in overcoming challenges and growing as individuals.

-Movember is building awareness of prostate and testicular cancer
+Movember is all about building awareness of prostate and testicular cancer

 1 in 8 men gets prostate cancer.
 Prostate cancer isn’t always life-threatening, the earlier you catch it, the more likely you are to be cured.
 Those at a higher risk are black men and men over 50 years old.
 If family members have suffered from prostate cancer the chances are higher.